Quick Navigation

 Abstract

 Utility-scale solid-state quantum devices will need to fabricate quantum devices at scale using imperfect processes.
 By introducing tolerance to fabrication defects into the design of the quantum devices, we can improve the yield of usable quantum chips and lower the cost of useful systems.
 Automated Compilation Including Dropouts (ACID) is a framework that works in the ancilla-free (or `middle-out') paradigm, to generate syndrome extraction circuits for general stabiliser codes in the presence of defective couplers or qubits.
 In the ancilla-free paradigm, we do not designate particular qubits as measurement ancillas, instead measuring stabilisers using any of the data qubits in their support.
 This approach leads to a great deal of flexibility in how syndrome extraction circuits can be implemented.
 ACID works by constructing and solving an optimisation problem within the ancilla-free paradigm to find a short syndrome extraction circuit.
-Applied to the surface code, ACID produces syndrome-extraction circuits of depth between $1\times$ (no overhead) and $1.5\times$ relative to the depth of defect-free circuits.
-The LUCI algorithm, the best prior art, yielded a $2 \times$ overhead, so ACID offers a significant time saving.
-The yield of surface code chips with a logical error rate at most $10\times$ the dropout-free baseline is up to $3\times$ higher using ACID than using LUCI.
+Applied to the surface code, ACID produces syndrome-extraction circuits of depth between 1times (no overhead) and 1.5times relative to the depth of defect-free circuits.
+The LUCI algorithm, the best prior art, yielded a 2 times overhead, so ACID offers a significant time saving.
+The yield of surface code chips with a logical error rate at most 10times the dropout-free baseline is up to 3times higher using ACID than using LUCI.
 I demonstrate the broad applicability of ACID by compiling syndrome extraction circuits for bivariate bicycle codes and the colour code.
-For these circuits, we incur a circuit-depth overhead of between $1\times$ (no overhead) and $2.5\times$ relative to defect-free circuits.
+For these circuits, we incur a circuit-depth overhead of between 1times (no overhead) and 2.5times relative to defect-free circuits.
 I believe this work is the first to simulate both of these families of codes in the presence of fabrication defects.

 Paper Tools

-Show Paper arXiv Publisher Compare Add to Reading List
+Show Paper arXiv Publisher Share Cite This Paper Copy URL Compare Copy DOI Add to Reading List Category Correction Request

 References & Citation Signals